 Jessaca Leinaweaver holds the PhD from the University of Michigan.
-She came to Brown in 2008, and is currently associate professor of anthropology.
-In 2015-16 she serves as interim chair of the Department of Anthropology.
-At Brown, Leinaweaver is affiliated with the Population Studies and Training Center and the Center for Latin American and Caribbean Studies.
+She came to Brown in 2008, and is currently Professor of Anthropology.
+Leinaweaver directs the Center for Latin American and Caribbean Studies.
+She is affiliated with the Population Studies and Training Center.
 She is the author of The Circulation of Children: Adoption, Kinship, and Morality in Andean Peru (Duke, 2008), which won the Margaret Mead Award in 2010.
 Her article “Kinship Paths To and From the New Europe: A Unified Analysis of Peruvian Adoption and Migration,” in the Journal of Latin American and Caribbean Anthropology, won the Jose Maria Arguedas Article Award, given by the Peru Section of the Latin American Studies Association in 2012.
 Her most recent book is Adoptive Migration: Raising Latinos in Spain (Duke, 2013).

 Jessaca Leinaweaver conducts research in cultural anthropology and anthropological demography within Peru and the Peruvian diaspora.
 Her first research project, based in Ayacucho, Peru, examined informal child fostering in the urban Andes and its intersections with international adoption policies.
 Her next study, based in Madrid, contrasted transnational adoption and migration from Peru to Spain.
 She has also done collaborative research in Yauyos, Peru, with colleagues and students at the Pontifical Catholic University of Peru in Lima.